jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 }
 ```

 In real world, you will often come across nullable attributes of complex entities.
-Then you can call `orDefault`
+Then you can call `mapNull`
 directly on the `Store` you create to use with your form elements:

 ```kotlin